A customer discovered a deceased and discarded baby in a Kentucky Walmart's discount DVD bin.

 According to on-scene witnesses, several customers made their way to the DVD bin when they heard Mrs. Jessop scream and call for help.
 Jessop told police that as she was sorting through the DVD’s she saw what appeared to be a small foot.
 The bin was in close proximity to the store’s toy isle so Mrs. Jessop initially assumed that someone had placed a doll in the bin.
 It wasn’t until she grabbed the foot and pulled the body from the pile of DVD’s that she realized that it was not a baby doll, but the body of a lifeless newborn girl.

 Local police and responding paramedics confirmed that the child had been dead for approximately 48-hours and was estimated to be around 2-months old.

-But Associated Media Coverage has expanded its scope into darker fabrications, promulgating upsetting falsehoods about a transgender bathroom controversy-related shooting (while the issue was a hot-button one nationwide) and falsely asserting Casey Anthony was opening a home daycare center.
-Although many fake news sites feature disclaimers informing readers their content is not to be taken as real news, Associated Media Coverage does not.
+Associated Media Coverage expanded its scope into darker fabrications, promulgating upsetting falsehoods about a transgender bathroom controversy-related shooting (while the issue was a hot-button one nationwide) and falsely asserting Casey Anthony was opening a home daycare center.
+Although many fake news sites featured disclaimers informing readers their content was not to be taken as real news, Associated Media Coverage did not.